 The central issue in the case is Plaintiffs’ allegation that the Defendants violated the antitrust laws by agreeing to and enforcing restrictive NCAA bylaws that cap the amount of athletically related financial aid and other benefits to student-athletes, including by capping athletic scholarships at a defined GIA amount that was lower than the full COA.
 Plaintiffs allege that absent the Defendants’ agreement to those NCAA bylaws, schools would have provided at least the full COA.
 The Defendants have denied the plaintiffs’ allegations that Defendants have violated the antitrust laws.
 In January 2015, after this lawsuit was started, the NCAA amended its bylaws to allow colleges and universities to provide up to COA in athletically related aid.
 Most of the schools in the conferences named in this lawsuit began providing full COA under the amended bylaws.Top

 If you are still not sure whether you are included, you can get free help by contacting the Settlement Administrator using any of the methods listed in Question 31 of the Notice, or by visiting www.GrantInAidSettlement.com.
-Please note, that at this time, a list of known class members is not available.
-Please check back on August 21, 2017.

 You are not required to pay anyone to assist you in obtaining information about the Settlement.Top